Friedlander, Leo, b. 1890 d. 1966

 Active in Washington, D.C.; New York, N.Y.

 ca. 13.3 linear ft. (partially microfilmed on 2 reels)

 9 rolled docs.

-Collection Summary: Correspondence, photographs, writings, and printed material.
+Collection Summary: Correspondence, photographs, writings, printed material, and motion picture film.

 REEL 145: Ca. 40 letters to Friedlander, mostly about his work, and his interests as president of the National Sculpture Society, including letters from Francis Keally, Pietro Montana, Heinz Warneke, Anthony de Francisci, Arthur Upham Pope, and Upton Clary Ewing.
 Also included are photographs of Friedlander's sculptures; biographical notes; writings; a speech; and miscellaneous printed material.